ckeditor/ckeditor4-docs/docs/features/exportpdf/README.md

 Plugin provides a custom {@linkapi CKEDITOR.editor#exportPdf exportPdf event}.
 It can be used for custom data processing (e.g. to ensure the output text will be black, not <span style="color:pink;background-color:yellow">pink on yellow background</span>).
 Editor uses it too, so just remember to add the right priority to the listener:

 * 1-14: Data is available in the original string format.
-* 15: Data is preprocessed by the plugin.
+* 15: Data is preprocessed by the plugin: image relative paths are changed to absolute ones and editor's content is wrapped into a container with appropriate classes for styling.
-* 16-19: Data that will be sent to the service can be modified.
+* 16-19: Data is in the form in which it will be sent to the service.
+It can still be modified.
 * 20: Data is sent to the service.

 ### Asynchronous preprocessing